-Q: I want to have separate deeds for a house that contains two apartments each one with its own deeds.
+I want to have separate deeds for a house that contains two apartments.
 How do I go about this?

-Assuming that Mr. Allen owns the freehold of the building in his own name, he cannot grant long leases to himself, nor can he transfer just the plot at the back to himself.
-The only way of having separate leases now would be for him to set up a company (with himself as sole shareholder) and for him then to transfer the freehold to it.
-It could then grant long leases back to Mr Allen.
-The disadvantage of that of course is the cost and time of setting up and managing a company and transferring the freehold, plus any potential tax implications (on which he would need to take advice).
-However it would have the advantage that if Mr. Allen wanted to take out a mortgage over one or both of the flats, he should find it easier to do that.
-Mortgagees can be reluctant to grant mortgages over buildings containing flats which have not been demised on long leases.
+The only way of having separate leases now would be for you to set up a company (with yourself as sole shareholder) and for you then to transfer the freehold to it.
+It could then grant long leases back to you.
+The disadvantage of that of course is the cost and time of setting up and managing a company and transferring the freehold, plus any potential tax implications (on which you would need to take advice).
+However it would have the advantage that if you wanted to take out a mortgage over one or both of the flats, you should find it easier to do that.
+Mortgage lenders can be reluctant to grant mortgages over buildings containing flats which have not been demised on long leases.

 If you do not want to mortgage the apartments but are solely concerned with selling them, that is not a problem at all.
 If you want to split the property into two titles, you would simply grant new leases to the buyers.
 Following the sales, you would remain the freeholder but since the freehold of the building would then have little value (and you would have the hassle of the freeholder’s responsibilities under the leases), you might simply want to transfer the part of the freehold containing the building to the new lessees after both had been sold.